isurunuwanthilaka/isurunuwanthilaka.github.io/intro.md

 I am an Engineer (from 🇱🇰), I build Software.
 Simple.

-When I am not sticking to a screen , I might be reading, meditating or day-dreaming of her 👩‍🦱.
+When I am not sticking to a screen , I might be reading, meditating or day-dreaming.

 All the thoughts are my very own!